chenxcynthia/chenxcynthia.github.io/_pages/about.md

 <!-- I'm also working on AI interpretability research at Harvard's [Insight and Interaction Lab](https://insight.seas.harvard.edu).
 I'm specifically interested in visualizing transformer models (check out our recent [paper](https://arxiv.org/pdf/2305.03210.pdf) on transformer attention). -->

-I am a [Roberts Family Technology Innovation Fellow](https://www.hbs.edu/mba/roberts-family-fellows/Pages/default.aspx), a Teaching Fellow for CS 73 and Stat 110 at Harvard, and the founder [Opportunity X](https://opportunityx.org/).
+I am a [Roberts Family Technology Innovation Fellow](https://www.hbs.edu/mba/roberts-family-fellows/Pages/default.aspx), a Teaching Fellow for Harvard's CS 73 and Stat 110, and the founder [Opportunity X](https://opportunityx.org/).

 <h4> Let's chat </h4>
-I'd love to hear from you: <a href="mailto:cynthiachen@college.harvard.edu">cynthiachen@college.harvard.edu</a> or [@chenxcynthia](https://twitter.com/chenxcynthia) on Twitter.
+I'd love to hear from you via <a href="mailto:cynthiachen@college.harvard.edu">email</a> or [Twitter](https://twitter.com/chenxcynthia) on Twitter.

 <!-- I've also worked on AI interpretability research, specifically on visualizing transformer attention and  (check out our recent [paper](https://arxiv.org/pdf/2305.03210.pdf) on visualizing transformer attention).
 My [research](https://chenxcynthia.github.io/projects/attention/) is supervised by [Prof. Martin Wattenberg](https://www.bewitched.com/) at the [Insight and Interaction Lab](https://insight.seas.harvard.edu). -->